Fred Milton Lowell Profile Photo

 Fred was born in Newark, NJ on March 1, 1932, narrowly missing a leap year birthday.
 He was raised in Westfield, NJ and spent his childhood summers in Bayville, NJ sailing his sailboat Flicka in Barnegat Bay and along the New Jersey shoreline, and exploring Cedar Creek with his sister Nancy.
 He studied biology at Franklin and Marshall College, taught zoology briefly at University of Pennsylvania, then studied medicine at Temple University.
 He served in the U.S. Army from June 1955 to June 1957 and met his wife-to-be, Diana d’Elseaux, while stationed at Fort Deitrich in Fredrick, MD.
 They married July 9, 1960.

 After completing his internship at Lancaster General Hospital, Fred completed residencies at the Massachusetts Mental Health Center and Peter Brent Brigham Hospital, both in Boston, MA.
-Fred and Diana returned to Lancaster in 1965 where he began his long career in psychiatry, working at the Coatesville Veterans Administration Hospital, the Hershey Medical Center and the Lancaster Guidance Clinic, where he served first as a staff psychologist and later as the Medical Director.
+Fred and Diana returned to Lancaster in 1965 where he began his long career in psychiatry, working at the Coatesville Veterans Administration Hospital, the Hershey Medical Center and the Lancaster Guidance Clinic, where he served first as a staff psychiatrist and later as the Medical Director.
 Early in his career he also taught at both the Hershey Medical School and Jefferson Medical College.
 His respect and compassion for the full range of human experience was an anchoring principle throughout his life, and made him an excellent teacher, both professionally and in his personal life.

 A talented do-it-yourselfer, Fred did extensive home renovations and repairs on the house he and Diana purchased on Conestoga Dr. in Lancaster, and also built a home at the Delaware shore.
 The Delaware property abutted the marsh of Primehook National Wildlife Refuge and he led adventures, both in the marsh and in the Delaware Bay, so that his children, Adele (Del) and Karen, could hone their own delight with the natural world.
 Fred taught his girls to explore the world, tinker, build, repair and create.
 He viewed nature as a place of wonder and beauty, and enjoyed sharing his knowledge and enjoyment of it with his daughters, grandchildren and friends.
 He also enjoyed teaching anyone willing to learn how to build, repair, and create just about anything.
 His craftsmanship in all that he did, be it straightforward repairs or ingenious innovations to meet unique needs, was superb.
 If Fred made it, it would last and it often created a sense of wonder.